-If you have progressed as an ice climbing leader, your sights have likely moved to some of the classic multi-pitch ice routes in the area.
+If you have progressed as an ice climbing leader, your sights have likely moved to some of the classic multi-pitch ice climbing routes in the area.
 Having the skills and confidence to lead climb a multi-pitch ice route comes much easier with professional training and experience.
-The Multi-Pitch Ice Leader course will build on your skills as a lead climber while teaching you the fundamental skills required to lead multi- pitch ice climbs.
-This is the final course in our progression of courses to move you from a beginner climber to a capable multi-pitch ice climbing leader.
+The multi-pitch lead training course will build on your skills as a lead climber while teaching you the fundamental skills required to lead multi-pitch ice climbs.
+This is the final lead training course in our progression of courses to move you from a beginner climber to a capable multi-pitch ice climbing leader.
 From here you will have the skills to begin exploring the myriad of multi-pitch ice climbing routes in the Canadian Rockies.

 - Check gear and adjust crampons

 - Risk and hazard assessments for multi-pitch ice climbing